chonesial/r/Kibana-Index-Lifecycle-Management.md

-  Cold phase is a phase that comes after the "warm phase" in the lifecycle of an index phase where index is rarely accessed but still needs to be stored for long-term retention or compliance purposes
+  Cold phase is a phase that comes after the "warm phase" in the lifecycle of an index phase where index is rarely accessed but still needs to be stored for long-term retention or compliance purposes The cold phase is useful for data that is infrequently accessed but still needs to be retained for historical or regulatory reasons

 # Delete Phase
+  you can define a phase within an ILM policy to delete indices once they meet certain conditions or criteria. you can set a maximum index age or a maximum index size, beyond which the index should be deleted

+## Conditions and functions

 step-5 We can specify conditions and actions for each stage,

 including index rollover, shared allocation, and retention periods.